netconstructor/netsuite-connector/README.md

-Search expressions are  in the form operator(attribute, arguments...) for basic search, and operator(join.attribute, arguments...) for joined search, where operator is any of the string, long, double, and text operators supported by SuiteTalk - Enum and MultiSelect operators are not supported - plus the isTrue/isFalse boolean operators, and arguments are zero up to three operands that depend on the operator used.
+Search expressions are  in the form operator(attribute, arguments...) for basic search, and operator(join.attribute, arguments...) for joined search, where operator is any of the string, long, double, and text operators supported by SuiteTalk - MultiSelect operators are not supported - plus the isTrue/isFalse boolean operators, and arguments are zero up to three operands that depend on the operator used.

 Examples: